RBSC/Carnivore2/Doc/readme.txt

 the R800 mode in the boot block.

 NOTE!
 On certain MSX computers the boot block may not appear after the power is switched on.
 Pressing the reset button usually helps to start the cartridge normally.
-This will be investigated and fixed in the future.
+The fix for this problem is very simple.
+Please check the "PowerUp_Fix" folder for more information.

 The Setup